What is pyloric stenosis?

 Children with this condition must have surgery.
 But your child’s dehydration and mineral imbalances may need to be treated first.
 Water and minerals can be replaced through intravenous (IV) fluid.

 Your baby will stay in the hospital for 2 to 3 days.
 Most babies get better quickly after surgery.
-Your baby will likely only be able to drink clear liquids such as an electrolyte drink at first.
+Your baby will likely be able to drink only clear liquids such as an electrolyte drink at first.
 But feedings are often started within 4 hours of the procedure.

 Babies may still vomit for several days after surgery.
 This is because of swelling of the surgical site of the pyloric muscle.
 The swelling often goes away within a few days.